carlosmenezesanjos/sbgf_tutorial/README.md

-# SBGF enviroment preparation instructions
+# SBGF environment preparation instructions
-This is an installation instructions guide for the enviroment used on SBGF Machine Learning and Deep Learning Tutorial.
+This is an installation instructions guide for the environment used on SBGF Machine Learning and Deep Learning Tutorial.

 # CUDA and CUDNN

-If you have on your machine a nvidia gpu that supports cuda 10.0 the first step is to install cuda 10.0 and cudnn >= 7.4.1.
-If you don't  skip to the enviroment creation.
+If you have on your machine a nvidia gpu that supports cuda 10.0, the first step is to install cuda 10.0 and cudnn >= 7.4.1.
+If you don't  skip to the environment creation.

 Guides that will help you with cuda installation: